DragonflyStats/MCS-ARCHIVE/Berlin2015/Plan.md

 1. Introduction to MCS Problem
-    A. Context of Problem
+    - Context of Problem
 2. Bland Altman Plots
-    A. Limits of Agreement
+    - Limits of Agreement
-    B. Technology Acceptance Model (TAM)
+    - Technology Acceptance Model (TAM)
         - Comparing to Luiz and Krouwer Monti
 3. Regression Methods
     A. Deming Regression (MethComp and mcr)